-Our future liquidity and capital requirements will depend on a number of factors, including whether our stockholders approve the sale of the GDS Business to Devicor, our ability to achieve or expand market acceptance of our products, our ability to complete the commercialization of new products, our ability to monetize our investment in non-core technologies, our ability to obtain milestone or development funds from potential development and distribution partners, regulatory actions by FDA and international regulatory bodies, the ability to procure additional pipeline development opportunities, and intellectual property protection.
-Our most significant near-term development priority is to file the NDA for Lymphoseek and to continue our pre-commercialization activities.
-We expect Lymphoseek-related expenditures to start to decline following the filing of the NDA.
-We also expect to continue to refine the development costs necessary to commercialize RIGScan but believe that, pending the completion of the divestiture of our GDS Business, we still have adequate funds in order to prepare for re-entry into human clinical trials.
-We are in the process of evaluating our funding alternatives related to RIGScan, but have not ruled out funding it in connection with a partner.
-We believe our current funds will be adequate to sustain our operations at present levels for the forseeable future and that the expected net proceeds from the sale of the GDS Business will be more than adequate for us to fund some amount of additional pipeline acquisition, licensing and development opportunities.
-We also filed a shelf registration statement earlier in 2011 to provide us with future funding alternatives and flexibility as we evaluate our strategic goals and plans for expansion of our product pipeline, although we have not decided whether, when or how much capital might be raised under the registration statement.
-We cannot assure you that we will be successful in gaining approval for the Asset Sale or in raising additional capital at terms acceptable to the Company, or at all.
-We also cannot assure you that we will be able to gain access to new development opportunities, successfully obtain regulatory approval for and commercialize new products, achieve significant product revenues from our products, or achieve or sustain profitability in the future.
+Our future liquidity and capital requirements will depend on a number of factors, including our ability to complete the development and commercialization of new products, our ability to achieve market acceptance of our products, our ability to monetize our investment in non-core technologies, our ability to obtain milestone or development funds from potential development and distribution partners, regulatory actions by FDA and international regulatory bodies, the ability to procure additional pipeline development opportunities, and intellectual property protection.

+Our most significant near-term development priority is to continue our pre-commercialization activities related to Lymphoseek.
+We expect Lymphoseek-related research and development expenditures to start to decline now that the NDA has been filed; however, we expect expenses related to the commercial launch of Lymphoseek to increase in preparation for the launch.
+We continue to assess the impact to our timelines and development costs as we refine the development steps necessary to commercialize RIGScan, including the potential effects that may result from the change to a humanized version of the antibody.
+We are also actively evaluating a number of different product licensing and/or acquisition opportunities.
+Evaluations for one or more of these late-stage radiopharmaceutical candidates are in relatively advanced stages of discussion and/or negotiation and may result in the use of a material portion of our available funds in order to license, acquire and develop.
+We believe our current funds will be adequate to sustain our operations at present levels for the foreseeable future and, coupled with anticipated cash flow following the commercialization of Lymphoseek, permit us to fund some level of pipeline acquisition, licensing and development opportunities.
+However, we cannot assure you that Lymphoseek will achieve our expected levels of sales and generate the level of cash flow we are expecting.

+We filed a shelf registration statement earlier in 2011 to provide us with future funding alternatives and flexibility as we evaluate our strategic goals and plans for expansion of our product pipeline, although we have not decided whether, when or how much capital might be raised under the registration statement.
+We cannot assure you that we will be successful raising additional capital at terms acceptable to the Company, or at all.
+We also cannot assure you that we will be able to gain access and/or be able to execute on securing new development opportunities, successfully obtain regulatory approval for and commercialize new products, achieve significant product revenues from our products, or achieve or sustain profitability in the future.